 Photo: Bonnie Baxter & Dreamcrusher @ Trans Pecos, Queens NYC.
 Feb 2020 – Richard R Ross.

-This month, as our digital theme is ‘Music and Sound’, New Jersey based photographer Richard R Ross is in residence on our Instagram.
+This month, as our digital theme is ‘Music and Sound’, New Jersey based photographer Richard R Ross is Image-Maker in Residence on our Instagram.
 Our Instagram residency is a place to consider the relationship between images and the study and passage of social life.
 Here, Geng—who runs collective-plus-label PTP (Purple Tape Pedigree), featuring many of the artists Ross photographs—introduces the place of Ross’ images in the scene they document.

 Imagine a future like today, sitting at a computer to seek out new music.
 You find yourself online at a list of four recent purchases by Bandcamp user “auniqueting” (a unique ting) and something pulls you to open a browser tab for each release.
 Upon clicking the “play” button on the first tab, you are immediately hit by a winding wall of searing noise.
 The following click introduces you to a chorus of human and robot voices which gently bathe your insides.
 Then a sun-warped, autotuned, black hope-song.
 Finally, a bitcrushed, speed circus fitting to be the soundtrack to the most stressful video game ever made.
 Dreamcrusher, YATTA, Slauson Malone, and Bonnie Baxter.
 On paper, and at cursory listen, you would not think that any two of these expressive sound languages would sit comfortably at the same table, let alone all four of them, but these are indeed the sounds pouring out of New York City’s current underground—a DIY-centered community woven together with threads of non-definition.
 Some may refer to it as “mutant,” some may refer to it as “church,” or “catharsis,” or “cleansing,” or “family.”